Federal Law Enforcement Council Act¶

 Design Philosophy¶

-The Federal Law Enforcement Council Act applies two core institutional design principles: structures over norms, and passive enforcement over active prohibition.
+The Federal Law Enforcement Council Act (the Act) applies three core institutional design principles: structures over norms, passive enforcement over active prohibition, and calendar-fixed permanence over political discretion.

 The Act's communication protocol applies passive enforcement.
 Rather than prohibiting informal presidential pressure on law enforcement -- which would require detection, investigation, and punishment after the fact -- the Act defines undocumented communications out of legal existence.
 Only formally documented communications transmitted through a single authorized channel carry legal standing.
 Informal pressure does not need to be caught and punished; it simply has no effect.
 This is the institutional equivalent of traffic calming: the environment itself prevents the undesired outcome without requiring active enforcement.